jetrockets/fastimage.cr/README.md

-# FastImage.cr
+# fastimage.cr

-FastImage finds the size or type of an image given its uri by fetching as little as needed.
+Library that finds the dimensions and type of an image fetching as little as needed.

 Inspired by [FastImage for Ruby](https://github.com/sdsykes/fastimage).